 - Plan for removal of work access and ensure staff have the access and tools needed

 - Notify clients and customers if work hours or your operations change

 - Keep your voicemail, website and/or social media updated regarding changes to your operations

 - Review sick leave benefits and discuss with your staff in case self-quarantine is required

 This is not a complete list as there are many things to consider in your business continuity planning, but it’s a start.
 While the current risk level is low, there is no time like the present to plan for the future and build in systems that will protect your practice and your clients.
-View our disaster planning and recovery website resources and When Bad Things Happen to Good Lawyers: Contingency Planning Guide for general information on contingency planning.
+View our disaster planning and recovery website resources and Business Continuity and Succession Plan Guide and Checklist for general information on contingency planning.